Diocese of Nitra: Karol Kmeťko

-Karol Kmeťko (born December 12, 1875, Lower Držkovce – died December 22, 1948, Nitra) was a Roman Catholic cleric, Bishop of Nitra, and the author of religious books and articles.
+Karol Kmeťko (born 12 December 1875, Dolné Držkovce; died 22 December 1948, Nitra) was a Roman Catholic cleric, Bishop of Nitra, and the author of religious books and articles.

 Karol Kmeťko was one of the signatories of the Martin Declaration of 30 October 1918.
 From 1918 to 1920 he was a member of the Revolutionary National Assembly, in 1920 he became a Member of the National Assembly.
 On its mandate, he resigned in 1922 after assuming the functions of a bishop.

 After the collapse of the Austro-Hungarian Empire and the creation of Czechoslovakia, the Nitra bishop (Viliam Batan) was expelled from Czechoslovakia.
-Pope Benedict XV secretly appointed Karol Kmeťko the Bishop of Nitra on December 16, 1920.
-On May 11, 1944, Pope Pius XII appointed him Archbishop ad personam.
+Pope Benedict XV secretly appointed Karol Kmeťko the Bishop of Nitra on 16 December 1920.
+On 11 May 1944 Pope Pius XII appointed him Archbishop ad personam.

 Eduard Nécsey

-Dr. Eduard Nécsey (born 9 February 1892, Oslany – died June 19, 1968, Nitra) was a Roman Catholic cleric, Titular Archbishop and Apostolic Administrator of the diocese of Nitra.
-Studied and ordained at Innsbruck In 1943 he was appointed Auxiliary Bishop of the Diocese of Nitra and was consecrated in Nitra on May 16, 1943.
+Dr. Eduard Nécsey (born 9 February 1892, Oslany; died 19 June 1968, Nitra) was a Roman Catholic cleric, Titular Archbishop and Apostolic Administrator of the diocese of Nitra.
+Studied and ordained at Innsbruck In 1943 he was appointed Auxiliary Bishop of the Diocese of Nitra and was consecrated in Nitra on 16 May 1943.
 He defended his appointment to the communist regime and latter attended Vatican II; he died in Nitra in 1968.